devtraveler/circula-py-playwright/README.md

 ## Running Tests
+- Make sure that the virtual environment is opened
-- run this script on the terminal -> python tests/test_sign_up.py
+- run this script on the terminal -> pytest --html=reports/report.html --self-contained-html